NickReinlein/GilGoblin/README.md

 In the immediate future (Dec 2021->Feb 2022), the features to be implemented are:

-* A database to store prices locally and only update periodically when staleness exceeds a threshold (partially complete)
+* A database to store prices locally and only update periodically when staleness exceeds a threshold (complete)
 * A binary tree to navigate crafting components
 * A front-end UI to display results
 * Basic filtering.
 Initially by Gil-generating activity (crafting, gathering, quests, etc.)
+* Logging

 ## Later